Most people know little about the Seventh-day Adventists beyond that they worship on Saturdays, not Sundays. But there’s more to this unique sect.

 Adventists also subscribe to the two Protestant shibboleths, sola scriptura (the Bible is the sole rule of faith) and sola fide (justification is by faith alone).
 Other Protestants, especially conservative Evangelicals and Fundamentalists, often attack Adventists on these points, claiming they do not really hold them, which is often used as “proof” that they are “a cult.”
 However, along the spectrum of Protestantism (from high-church Lutherans and Anglicans to low-church Pentecostals and Baptists), there is little agreement about the meaning of these two phrases or about the doctrines they are supposed to represent.

-Trying to give others the benefit of the doubt, Catholics may suppose that anti-Catholicism is part of Adventism’s radical fringe.
+Catholics may suppose that anti-Catholicism is part of Adventism’s radical fringe.
 Unfortunately, this is untrue.
 Adventists who are moderate on Catholicism are a minority.
-Anti-Catholicism characterizes the denomination because it is embraced in White’s "divinely inspired" writings.
+Anti-Catholicism characterizes the denomination because it is embraced in White’s “divinely inspired” writings.
 A few illustrations help indicate the scope of the problem:

 “It is one of the leading doctrines of Romanism that the pope is the visible head of the universal Church of Christ . . . and has been declared infallible.
 He demands the homage of all men.
 The same claim urged by Satan in the wilderness of temptation is still urged by him [Satan] through the Church of Rome, and vast numbers are ready to yield him homage” (ibid., 48).

-"God’s word has given warning of the impending danger; let this be unheeded, and the Protestant world will learn what the purposes of Rome really are, only when it is too late to escape the snare.
+“God’s word has given warning of the impending danger; let this be unheeded, and the Protestant world will learn what the purposes of Rome really are, only when it is too late to escape the snare.
 She is silently growing into power.
 Her doctrines are exerting their influence in legislative halls, in the churches, and in the hearts of men.
-She is piling up her lofty and massive structures, in the secret recesses of which her former persecutions will be1 repeated.
+She is piling up her lofty and massive structures, in the secret recesses of which her former persecutions will be repeated.
 Stealthily and unsuspectedly she is strengthening her forces to further her own ends when the time shall come for her to strike.
 All that she desires is vantage ground, and this is already being given her.
 We shall soon see and shall feel what the purpose of the Roman element is.
-Whoever believe and obey the word of God will thereby incur reproach and persecution" ( ibid., 508–9).
+Whoever believe and obey the word of God will thereby incur reproach and persecution” ( ibid., 508–9).

-Strong stuff!
-Unfortunately, most Adventists believe this.
 Bear in mind that these quotes are not taken from an obscure work of White’s that nobody ever reads.
 They are from what is probably her single most popular volume, The Great Controversy.

 Seventh-day Adventism is basically consumed with the concept of the last days.
 It was formed from the remnants of the Millerite movement, which was created to await the world’s end.
-In White’s end times view, the Jewish Sabbath and the Catholic Church play prominent roles.
+In White’s end-times view, the Jewish Sabbath and the Catholic Church play prominent roles.

 According to her, the papacy is the seven-headed beast from the sea in Revelation 13:1–10.
 Accompanying this beast is a lamb-like beast from the earth (Rev. 13:11–18).
 The latter causes the world to worship the former and has an image made of it.
 White proclaimed that the second beast is the United States (The Great Controversy, 387–8), and that it will force people to worship the papacy by “enforcing some observance which shall be an act of homage to the papacy” (ibid., 389).
 This observance, she says, is Sunday worship rather than Saturday worship.